devdotnetorg/vscode-extension-dotnet-fastiot/README.md

 [README](README.md "README") in English | [README](README_ru.md "README") на русском языке | DevDotNet.ORG (Russian) - [latest news](https://devdotnet.org/tag/fastiot/ "devdotnet.org/tag/fastiot") | Habr.com (Russian) - [Easy development of IoT applications in C # for Raspberry Pi and other SBCs, on Linux](https://habr.com/ru/company/timeweb/blog/597601/ "Easy development of IoT applications in C # for Raspberry Pi and other SBCs, on Linux").

-This extension allows you configures an ARMv7 or ARMv8 Linux embedded device to run .NET applications, and configures `*.csproj` projects for remote debugging via an ssh-tunnel.
+This extension allows you configures an ARMv7, ARMv8 or RISC-V, Linux embedded device to run .NET applications, and configures `*.csproj` projects for remote debugging via an ssh-tunnel.
 This has been tested on Windows (64 bits).

 Devices supported: Raspberry Pi, Banana Pi, Orange Pi, Radxa, Tinkerboard, Odroid, Khadas VIM, NanoPi, Pine.